tinted-theming/tinted-terminal/README.md

 Tinted Theming template for [iTerm2 terminal emulator].

-There are two types of theme files for iTerm2:
+There are three types of theme files for iTerm2:

 1. Standard themes which can be imported from iTerm2 itself, instructions below under "Manual".
 2. Script themes can be executed from a script to change the iTerm2 theme.
+3. Applescript themes that can run on iTerm2 startup to change the iTerm2 theme.

 **Theme directory**: [themes/iterm2/]

 **Script Theme directory**: [themes-16/iterm2-scripts/]

+**Applescript Theme directory**: [themes-16/iterm2-applescripts/]

 ### Tinty